Espresso Biscotti

 I don’t know if I should admit this or not, but I lost count of how many of these I ate.
 Ugghhh!
 But my love for lattes won out over my calorie counting.

-I would pull a few shots of espresso, steam some milk, and grab a biscotti.
-I swear they were calling my name.
+I would pull a few shots of espresso, steam some milk, grab a biscotti, and start dunking.

 If you have a basic biscotti recipe, the flavor possibilities are endless.
 Right?
 I bet you have all these ingredients in your kitchen right now, don’t you?